Appearance

 corral settings set port-range-start 9000

-corral settings set default-package-manager pnpmAvailable keys: tld, auto-start, default-node-version, port-range-start, default-package-manager
+corral settings set preferred-browser com.google.ChromeAvailable keys: tld, auto-start, default-node-version, port-range-start, default-package-manager, preferred-browser

 Clear optional settings with none: